INTP Relationships and Love

 • NFs says: “I feel” – It means they are ready for a debate on the subject and would like others’ opinions and viewpoints.

-• NFs says: “I think” – It means they have made up their decision, and it requires no more discussion.
+• NFs says: “I think” – It means they have made up their decision, and it requires no further discussion.

 INTP Compatibility: Choosing a Partner

-Feeling or Emotion– While selecting a romantic partner, INTPs should be careful not to charge themselves with emotions.
-They should think and make the decision rather than making them based on their feelings or emotions.
+Feelings and Emotions– INTPs should be careful not to charge themselves with emotions.
+They should think and make the decision rather than choose a partner based on their feelings.
 An emotionally charged INTP often regrets decisions made under emotional heat later.

-Sexual compatibility– Sexually, the INTP approaches intimacy with enthusiasm and excitement.
-The INTP will fabricate the intimate moment with vivid imagination and intensity inside their own head, which may or may not be apparent to their partner.
-Sex to an INTP is a sign of being loved and cherished.
-They seek novelty in their sexual life and want their partner to be enthusiastic about exploring and making their sex life better.
+Sexual compatibility– INTP approaches intimacy with enthusiasm and excitement.
+The intimate moments are intense and created with wild imaginations inside INTP’s mind.
+Sex is an expression of being loved and cherished.
+INTP seek novelty in their sexual life and want their partner to be enthusiastic about exploring and making their sex life better.
 A dead bedroom-like situation might force an INTP to reconsider the worth of the relationship.

-Freedom– INTPs respond with thoughtfulness, respect, and commitment when granted adequate freedom.
-INTPs require more freedom than other personality types, which often leads to accusations of selfishness.
+Freedom– INTP requires more freedom than other personality types, which often leads to accusations of selfishness.
 A controlling partner can force the INTPs to rebel and display passive-aggressive behavior.

 INTPs and infidelity- Do INTPs Cheat?

-A wholesome lifestyle, loving partner, and satisfying career can greatly reduce their propensity to cheat.
+A wholesome lifestyle, a loving partner, and a satisfying career can greatly reduce their propensity to cheat.
 INTPs are usually committed to personal and relational growth and development.
-Generally, only severe emotional turmoil or an already broken relationship with a point of no return can force them to cheat on their partner.
-Most INTP refrain from cheating not because of moral reasons or due to the feelings of their partner but due to practical reasons and consequences of promiscuity such as STDs, unwanted pregnancy, and future difficulties.
+Severe emotional turmoil or an already broken relationship with a point of no return can force them to cheat on their partner.

 INTPs are great at reading situations but bad at reading the emotions of people.
 They can spot a flaw in logical inconsistency from a mile away.
 Lying and omitting things is treacherous to an INTP.
 It is viewed as an insult to their intelligence.
 By making connections between past precedents, INTPs can easily root out the truth.
 If you are cheating on an INTP, they will quickly catch it sooner than later.